hackerDEpandas/pebbleTime/README.md

 For this project I used machine learning to try and perdict a final **TotalFundingRaised** for the popular Kickstarter project **Pebble Time**.
 The *Linear Regression* method, along with the *Gradient Decent* alogrithm, was learnt from Stanfords Machine Learning class taught by Andrew Ng on [Coursera](https://www.coursera.org/course/ml).
 In specific, the following documantation provides insight on collecting and organizing data to later be ran through the *Linear Regression* method.

 ### Data Source
 My data came from a [service](http://kcaas.io/) that was modified, and can be found [here](http://104.236.89.73:8888/project/pebble?snapshot=3).
-This service took a snapshot every 30 minutes of multiple data points from the pebble project page, it was up to me to parse through the data set, and retrive only the *TotalFundingRaised* data point.
+This service took a snapshot every 30 minutes of multiple data points of the pebble project, it was up to me to parse through the data set, and retrive only the *TotalFundingRaised* data point.
 Since I was trying to map the data to a function with respect to time, I wrote a script that made a one to one mapping of a time input to a total funding output.

 **Example**